amun/jasper-contracts/contracts/README.md

 - Creation and Redemption
 - Daily Rebalance and Threshold Rebalance
-- Compisition PCF And Funding Rate [WIP]
+- Composition PCF And Funding Rate [WIP]

 ### List of Smart Contracts: